mrkraimer/testPython/array/README.md

 **testPvaPy/array** has python code that demonstrates **pvaPy** performance when the client uses numpy support.

-From the early days of EPICS V4 (2013) **exampleCPP** implemented **arrayPerformance**, which was used to measure the performance of arrays with may elements.
+From the early days of EPICS V4 (2013) **exampleCPP** implemented **arrayPerformance**, which was used to measure the performance of large arrays.
-Most of the examples shown below were for a int64 array with 10 megaElements, i.e. 80 megaBytes.
+Most of the examples shown below were for an int64 array with 10 megaElements, i.e. 80 megaBytes.

 A summary of the results below is: